Thailand Last WillMay 3, 2020

 It is highly recommended to make a Thai Last Will to cover all your assets in Thailand.
 If you own land under a company on freehold, it would not be passed on to your heirs upon your death.
 Instead, it would be passed on in the form of shares.
 Your heirs will receive shares of the company as opposed to the actual property which could involve complicated legal matters.
 Always consider this before you apply for a US spouse visa from Thailand or retire in Thailand.

 There are various things that could happen to your property if you are not fully aware of your legal rights in Thailand.
 The entire process can become quite complicated and oftentimes pretty costly if some precautions are not taken on earlier.
-The major concern of property acquisition is to minimize the risk and to secure your investment, which might be more important when purchasing properties outside your jurisdiction where the communication barrier may become a problem to most people.
+The major concern of property acquisition is to minimize the risk and to secure your investment.
+This which might be more important when purchasing properties.
+Especially outside your jurisdiction where the communication barrier may become a problem to most people.